truffle-ai/truffle-examples/README.md

 This repository contains example projects and demonstrations showcasing how to use Truffle AI agents in various scenarios.
 Each example is self-contained and demonstrates different aspects of building and using AI agents.

+## Prerequisites

+- Node.js (v16 or higher recommended)
+- npm or yarn
+- Truffle AI account and API key.
+Sign up for free: https://www.trytruffle.ai/app.
+Get your API key in the settings tab.

 ## Examples

 ### Agent Creation & Management